tomjoht/tomjoht.github.io/_posts/2021/9/2021-09-16-tcworld-china-keynote-recording.md

 - podcasts
 keywords:
 rebrandly: https://idbwrtng.site/tcworldchina-keynote
 description: "I recently gave a keynote presentation at tcworld China 2021 on the topic of tech comm and marketing.
-This is a recording of the presentation, slides, and detailed notes for the presentation."
+This post provides a recording of the presentation, slides, and detailed notes for the presentation."
 podcast_link: https://dts.podtrac.com/redirect.mp3/s3.us-west-1.wasabisys.com/idbwmedia.com/podcasts/tcworldchinakeynote.mp3
 podcast_file_size: "51.4 MB"
 podcast_duration: "01:02:30"